The nature of assembly bias - III. Observational properties: Overdensity peak height proxy using relative age and halo mass

-The best-fitting parameters corresponding to the highest likelihood in the full parameter space are $a$ = 0.75 and $b$ = $-$0.36 ($\chi^2 \sim$ 0.51).
-Figure \ref{ratios_sincorr} shows the ratios of the correlation functions of old and young objects using these values for different magnitude ranges.
-The assembly bias is practically absent in the numerical simulation using this formalism (compare with solid lines in Figure \ref{ratios}).
-The average differences in clustering amplitude are smaller than a 10 per cent for each range in $M'_r$.
+The best-fitting parameters corresponding to the highest likelihood in the full parameter space for mock galaxies are $a$ = 0.3 and $b$ = $-$0.6 ($\chi^2 \sim$ 2.58).
+Fig. \ref{ratios_sincorr} shows the cross-correlation functions of old and young mock central galaxies using these values, for the lowest mass bin of $M$.
+The assembly bias for this mass bin is on average reduced to 4 $\pm$ 6 per cent in the mock sample after using this formalism.

-Note that we do not include objects with fainter magnitudes than the limit given by the central galaxy in the cylinder.
-Figure \ref{comp_Mr_prima} shows the true total magnitude if we also include these neighbour galaxies vs. $M'_r$.
-There is a strong relation between both magnitudes with a small scatter that is more important for fainter objects.
-Furthermore, if we use all the neighbour galaxies, ignoring the restriction of the flux limited catalogues, the best-fitting parameters are $a=0.5$ and $b=-0.36$ ($\chi^2 \sim 1.01$); the parameter $a$ changes slightly to a lower value, while the parameter $b$ is the same.
-Figure \ref{likelihoods} shows the likelihood functions for the no-flux limit approach (dashed lines) and those of the magnitude $M'_r$ (solid lines).
+Fig. \ref{xy} shows an example of the method to estimate the total mass.
+The filled pentagon shows the position of a central galaxy with halo mass $M_h$ = 8.3 $\times$ 10$^{11}$ $h^{-1}$ M$_{\odot}$.
+The solid circle describes the radius of the cylinder around this galaxy using equation (\ref{eq_r_prm}) with the best-fitting values $a$ = 0.3 and $b$ = $-$0.6.
+The solid squares show all the neighbour distinct host haloes within the cylinder.
+In this case, it is just one halo of mass $M_h$ = 7.1 $\times$ 10$^{12}$ $h^{-1}$ M$_{\odot}$.
+The total mass inside the cylinder, or the proxy of peak height for the central galaxy (filled pentagon), is then $M$ = 7.9 $\times$ 10$^{12}$ $h^{-1}$ M$_{\odot}$.

+Fig. \ref{likelihoods} shows the likelihood functions for the mock sample (dashed lines) and those of the SDSS sample (solid lines, see Section \ref{sec_SDSSgalx} for details).
 Notice that the maximum likelihood in this figure occurs for parameter values that do not necessarily coincide with those of the maximum likelihood in the full parameter space.
-We find that both approaches for the luminosity in the $r$-band obtain similar maximum likelihood values consistent within a 1$\sigma$ confidence (indicated by the intersections of the parameter distributions with the dotted line).
-This justifies our use of $M'_r$ as a good estimator of the total luminosity around galaxies in the range $-22 < M_r < -18$ with the best-fitting values $a$ = 0.75 and $b$ = $-$0.36, avoiding the complications introduced by the flux limit nature of the observational catalogues.
+We find that both approaches for the total mass obtain roughly similar maximum likelihood values consistent within a 1$\sigma$ confidence (indicated by the intersections of the parameter distributions with the dotted line).
+This justifies our use of $M$ as a reasonable good estimator of the original peak that gave origin to each central galaxy with the best-fitting values $a$ = 0.3 and $b$ = $-$0.6 in the case of the mock catalogue.

-In the next section we show a similar approach to redefine the overdensity peak height using luminosities applied to SDSS galaxies.
+In the next section we apply the approach to redefine the overdensity peak height of SDSS galaxies.